glotzerlab/signac-docs/docs/source/projects.rst

 .. _project-jobs:

-.. currentmodule:: signac.contrib.job
+.. currentmodule:: signac.job

 Jobs
 ----

-The central assumption of the **signac** data model is that the *data space* is divisible into individual data points, consisting of data and metadata, which are uniquely addressable in some manner.
+The central assumption of the **signac** data model is that the data space is divisible into individual data points consisting of data and metadata that are uniquely addressable in some manner.
-Specifically, the workspace is divided into sub-directories, where each directory corresponds to exactly one :py:class:`Job`.
+Specifically, the workspace is divided into subdirectories where each directory corresponds to exactly one :py:class:`Job`.
-Each job has a unique address, which is referred to as a *state point*.
+All data associated with a job is contained in the corresponding *job workspace* directory.
 A job can consist of any type of data, ranging from a single value to multiple terabytes of simulation data; **signac**'s only requirement is that this data can be encoded in a file.

-A job is essentially just a directory on the file system, which is part of a *project workspace*.
-That directory is called the *job workspace* and contains **all data** associated with that particular job.

-You access a job by providing a *state point*, which is a unique key-value mapping describing your data.
+Each job is uniquely addressable via its *state point*, a key-value mapping describing its data.
+There can never be two jobs that share the same state point within the same project.
-All data associated with your job should be a unique function of the *state point*, e.g., the parameters that go into your physics or machine learning model.
+All data associated with your job should be a unique function of the state point, e.g., the parameters that go into your physics or machine learning model.

-For example, to store data associated with particular temperature or pressure of a simulation, you would first initialize a project, and then *open* a job like this:
+For example, to store data associated with particular temperature or pressure of a simulation, you would first initialize a project and then *open* a job like this:

 .. code-block:: python